So what is multimedia? (And what can it do for you?)

 How can the Multimedia SIG help you?

 The Multimedia SIG (Special Interest Group) was formed to share ideas that encourage and assist in the creation of interesting, informative and enjoyable multimedia presentations.
 Our members have experience at all levels from beginners to professional videographers still working in the industry.
 No matter what your level of expertise, we invite you to come learn and share with us!
+(There are no “minimum requirements” to participate!)
+You will always find a warm welcome and readiness to help you with your latest project.
+(Some of the SIG members pictured at left.)

 The weekly meetings are also where SIG members typically share their “works-in-progress” to solicit feedback and suggestions on how their videos might be improved.
 These sessions are positive in nature and a great opportunity for everyone to learn.